FredericGariepy/LighthouseLabs/PKM/W5/D1/Risk Management/Plan.md

 Sort the Asset Management Table by SC score, this will _help* to better reflect_ asset priorities.

-## 4 Risk Assesment
+## 4. Risk Assesment (1/4)
+#### Fill Risk Assesment with information found in Asset Management Table
 With the completed Asset Management Table, \
 Fill in the Risk Assesment and Treatment Table (below) \
 __Add__: Asset ID, SC Score, Function, Asset Name, Asset Owner(s)

-Note: \
+Roles in charge: Risk Management specialists, Risk Owners

+> [!NOTE]
-Function is based on Asset type. \
+> Function is based on Asset type. \
-Function = Hardware, Software, Information (in physical or electronic form)
+> Function = Hardware, Software, Information (in physical or electronic form)
 ## Risk Assesment and Treatment Table
 | Asset ID | SC Score | Function (based on Asset type) | Asset Name | Asset Owner(s) | Threat | Vulnerability | Impact (0-2) | Likelihood (0-2) | Risk (=I+L) | Risk Owner | Computed Value of Risk ($) | Proposed Risk Response | Description of the Proposed Response | Estimated Cost ($) | Implementation Priority (1st, 2nd, 3rd) | Planned Start | Actual Start | Next Review Date | Implementing Control |
 |----------|----------|---------------------|------------|----------------|--------|---------------|--------------|------------------|------------|------------|--------------------------|------------------------|----------------------------------------|--------------------|------------------------------------------|---------------|--------------|-----------------|-----------------------|

+## 4. Risk Assesment (1/4)
+#### Find existing vulnerabilities manualy or and with automated tools
+To manually look for vulnerabilities Using the Asset Management Table:
+1. Reseach the asset name, version number, to find officially documented manifacturer/developer vulnerabilities.
+2. Reseach the asset name, version number in NVD

 Autommated tools:
 -  [OpenVas](https://www.openvas.org/)
 > Set up scans to identify vulnerabilities on your network,

+With basic asset infomation filled in to the Risk Assesment and Treatment Table, \